Why ‘The Rolling Stones, Now!’ is Their First Great U.S. Album

-Back in their homeland, however, the Stones had only two albums in stores: The Rolling Stones, from April 1964, and The Rolling Stones No. 2, which was released a month before The Rolling Stones Now!
+Back in their homeland, however, the Stones had only two albums in stores: The Rolling Stones from April 1964, and The Rolling Stones No. 2, which was released a month before The Rolling Stones, Now!
 And things got messy rather quickly, with songs left off of this album, added to this one or just completely reworked from one edition to the next.

 The result?
 The group's first essential U.S. album.

-While it's not so far removed stylistically from its two predecessors -- the majority of the songs are covers by the blues and R&B giants the Stones worshiped -- The Rolling Stones Now! is a huge leap forward for the band.
+While it's not so far removed stylistically from its two predecessors – the majority of the songs are covers by the blues and R&B giants the Stones worshiped – The Rolling Stones, Now! is a huge leap forward for the band.
 In addition to writing their own songs (Mick Jagger and Keith Richards' "Heart of Stone" is the best of them), they were playing tougher, tighter and with more determination than before.

 Their cover of Willie Dixon's blues standard "Little Red Rooster" (made famous by Howlin' Wolf just four years earlier) may be the Stones' greatest stab at the genre.
 Guided by Brian Jones' wailing slide guitar, the group comes the closest it ever did, in both punchiness and allegiance, to replicating the American music they loved.
 (Jones also contributes the blazing harmonica solo that closes the song.)
 And "What a Shame," a Jagger-Richards carryover from The Rolling Stones No. 2, applies their blues lessons to an original that sounds remarkably like the real thing.

-They were still a few years -- literally and symbolically -- away from their late-decade string of masterpieces that carried them into the '70s and made them one of the biggest bands on the planet.
-But The Rolling Stones Now! proved that they weren't just another British group playing around with American music.
+They were still a few years – literally and symbolically – away from a late-decade string of masterpieces that carried them into the '70s and made them one of the biggest bands on the planet.
+But The Rolling Stones, Now! proved that they weren't just another British group playing around with American music.